Washington, D.C. Assault Lawyer

 Even cases of

-are seen as a violent offenses, and can haunt you for the rest of your
+are seen as violent offenses and can haunt you for the rest of your life.

-life.
-Whether you are applying for jobs or looking for housing, when an
+Whether you are applying for jobs or looking for housing, when an employer

-employer or landlord sees that you have an assault conviction, he or she
+or landlord sees that you have an assault conviction, he or she may be

-may be inclined to deny your application.
-Don't let this charge ruin
+inclined to deny your application.
+Don't let this charge ruin your life.

 The Differences Between Assault and Battery